kodi-community-addons/script.skin.helper.service/README.md

 ________________________________________________________________________________________________________

 ### Settings for the script
-The script does not have it's own settings dialog.
 The script is controlled by the skinner through skin settings to allow the skinner to fully integrate the settings of this script within the skin settings of the skin.
+This means that the skinner enables functions of the script with enabling some skin settings.

 Important settings: